-There are 27 Technical Troopers who conduct roadside inspections to fulfill MCSAP reporting requirements.
-Four of these Technical Troopers are part-time positions.
+There are 27 Technical Troopers who conduct roadside inspections to fulfill MCSAP reporting requirements and four additional part-time Technical Troopers.
 Activities include: roadside inspections, safety programs, and participating in FMCSA directed activities for grant compliance, instructing NSA classes to include A and B week, HM, Cargo Tank, Hazardous Materials, PBBT and Other Bulk annual recertification for over 328 Kansas inspectors.